swerich/Strong-Mind-Pizza/README.md

 ## StrongMindPizza
-An application to create and manage pizzas.
+An application to create and manage pizza masterpieces.

 ## Getting Started